TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Swift Skateboard no longer breaks Bandit's backstabs.
     * Swift Skateboard should no longer only buff the host whilst destroying the ears of the clients.
     * Fixed config name for Low Quality Speakers.
+    * Fixed the icon for Back Thruster's buff.
     * Fixed up the logbook.
 Items are now positioned better and have cleaner descriptions.

 ### 0.3.41-43β